-Can Google transcribe audio content?
+Does Google transcribe audio content?

 Are you looking for a digital marketing company?
 Here’s A One Sol that offers SEO, PPC, and web design services.

-In fact, I got confirmation of this capability in the broader Google ecosystem.
+I got confirmation of this capability in the broader Google ecosystem.

-When it comes to a search engine, I have even got the evidence of this capability in it, however, in so different medium.
-In April 2017, Google was interestingly testing suggested clip in YouTube videos.
+When it comes to a search engine, I have even got evidence of this capability in it; however, in such a different medium.
+In April 2017, Google was interestingly testing suggested clips in YouTube videos.
 Have a look at a current example from a search for “how to learn adobe photoshop”:

-How would audio surface in search?
+How would audio surface in a search?

-When it comes to content marketing, we’re the best content marketing agency to provide you with great services.
+Regarding content marketing, we’re the best content marketing agency to provide you with great services.

-When it comes to audio SEO, the big question popes up in mind that Google will give back audio content directly or would use transcribed text.
-In most cases, returning audio clips might be a perfect match to searcher query.
-If you’re searching for drama series or something you’ve got a word in a podcast, then returning the original is a quite greater experience than just returning the plain text.
+Regarding audio SEO, the big question is whether Google will give back audio content directly or use transcribed text.
+In most cases, returning audio clips might perfectly match the searcher query.
+If you’re searching for a drama series or something you’ve got a word in a podcast, returning the original is a much greater experience than just returning the plain text.
 Undoubtedly, the great benefit must be to voice devices like Google Home.
-Even though, showing up with audio might fill a content gap for voice devices and render a bridge that’s direct into the full podcasts and other non-text content.
+Even though showing up with audio might fill a content gap for voice devices and render a bridge that directs into the full podcasts and other non-text content.

 How many podcasts do I need to Start?
 Audio SEO.